MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/fusion-dev-ebook/05-creating-publishing-web-api-in-azure.md

 13. When deployment is complete, browse to the website but change the URL in the browser to **https://*\<webapp name\>*.azurewebsites.net/swagger**.
 Verify that the operations for the **Appointments**, **Customer**, and **ScheduleEngineer** controllers are now available.

-The Web API is now ready to be incorporated into the Power App.
+The Web API is now ready to be incorporated into the app.

 > [!div class="step-by-step"]
 > [Previous](04-using-dataverse-as-data-source.md)